jbk2/ubuntu-setup-deploy/README.md

 5. Deploy index.html; run `USER=deploy ./deploy.sh` in terminal to execute the deploy script.
   - again, you must define USER in the terminal execute command (set as the same user that you setup in setup.sh).
-  - you must have an index.html file in the same directory as the deploy.sh script file, this is the html file that the script will deploy to the server.
+  - you must have an index.html file in the same directory as the deploy.sh script file - this is the HTML file that you are deploying to the server.

 ## MANUAL CONFIGURATION REQUIRED: